Anti-Bribery and Corruption

 What is Bribery and Corruption?

-Corruption is dishonest or fraudulent conduct by those in power, typically involving bribery.
 Bribery is offering, giving or receiving anything of value with the intention of inducing a person to act or to reward a person for having acted.
+This includes kickbacks – giving a payment to someone who helps facilitate a transaction.
 It is important to understand that a corrupt act has occurred even if:

 1. A bribe does not succeed.